LogtalkDotOrg/logtalk3/manuals/_sources/userman/performance.rst.txt

 :ref:`events <flag_events>` flag set to ``deny`` (setting this flag to ``allow`` adds an overhead of 5 inferences to the results above).

-The dynamic binding caches assume the used backend Prolog compiler does indexing of dynamic predicates.
+The dynamic binding caches assume the used :term:`backend Prolog compiler` does indexing of dynamic predicates.
 This is a common feature of modern Prolog systems but the actual details vary from system to system and may have an impact on dynamic binding performance.